 A young footballer with a Scottish first division club has been confirmed as having contracted swine flu.

+Queen of the South defender Bob Harris, 21, picked up the H1N1 virus while on holiday in Ibiza.
 He is the second player with the Dumfries side to get the disease, which has also struck midfielder Paul Burns.

 The club's manager Gordon Chisholm said it appeared to be a mild case and the player had been told to rest and stay at home until the weekend.